First-Time Student Scholarships

 Excellence in Diversity (all programs) – For Black/Non-Hispanic, American Indian/Alaska Native, Hispanic/Latinx and Asian/Pacific Islander students

 Through the generosity of our donors, NUNM is able to offer scholarships to assist returning students with the cost of education.
 Available scholarships are listed below; visit the individual scholarship pages for details and eligibility requirements.

 Returning Student Scholarship opportunities, eligibility and deadlines for the 2023 academic year will be announced in the spring.
 Scholarship recipients are announced each September.

 - Students must meet NUNM enrollment requirements for a full-time course of study.

 - Students must meet NUNM’s academic achievement standards and be in good standing (undergraduate SAP or graduate SAP).

 - Additional eligibility requirements, including specific program of study, year in school, or other criteria may apply to individual scholarships.

 - Students applying for a financial need-based scholarship must complete the Free Application for Federal Student Aid (FAFSA).

-Complete the 2022-23 NUNM Scholarship Application.
-Applicants will be asked to upload their scholarship-specific essays at the end of the application.
+The Returning Student Scholarship application will be posted in the Spring.
+Applicants will be asked to upload scholarship-specific essays at the end of the application.
 Students may apply for more than one scholarship if they are eligible.